joyent/triton-kbmapi/docs/index.md

 ### KBMAPI Endpoints

-These are the proposed endpoints to meet the above requirements.
-They largely document the behavior of the existing KBMAPI prototype (though in a few places describe intended behavior not yet present in the prototype).

 In each case, each request should include an `Accept-Version` header indicating the version of the API being requested.
 The initial value defined here shall be '1.0'.